 In recent years we have forged a close working relationship with DAHP, having played instrumental roles in establishing three highly successful state-funded historic preservation grant programs, which we now administer.
-The Heritage Barn Program, created in 2007, has resulted in more than \$3.5 million in grant funds being awarded to 160 barn owners across the state.
-The Historic County Courthouse Rehabilitation Grant Program, created in 2005, has awarded more than \$21 million in grant funds to 26 counties, which in turn has leveraged more than \$48 million in capital investments.
-The Historic Cemetery Preservation Grant Program, created in 2017, has awarded more than \$1.2 million in grant funds to 36 historic cemeteries across the state.
-Most recently, in 2021, the state legislature created the new Historic Theater Grant Program to acknowledge the important economic and community role theaters play in downtowns; the first round of grants will be administered by the Washington Trust and awarded in 2022.
+The Heritage Barn Program, created in 2007, has resulted in more than \$3.63 million in grant funds being awarded to 156 barn owners across the state.
+The Historic County Courthouse Rehabilitation Grant Program, created in 2005, has awarded \$21 million in grant funds to 26 counties, which in turn has leveraged more than \$53 million in capital investments.
+The Historic Cemetery Preservation Grant Program, created in 2017, has awarded more than \$1.2 million in grant funds to 53 historic cemeteries across the state.
+Most recently, in 2021, the state legislature created the new Historic Theater Grant Program to acknowledge the important economic and community role theaters play in downtowns; the first round of grants was awarded in 2022, distributing more than \$280,000 to 8 historic theaters across the state.

-Today, the Washington Trust for Historic Preservation comprises 10 staff members and 25 board members from around the state working to save historic and heritage sites across Washington.
+Today, the Washington Trust for Historic Preservation comprises 14 staff members and 25 board members from around the state working to save historic and heritage sites across Washington.
 As an organization, we seek to serve diverse audiences through the above programs and to include more people than ever in the important work of historic preservation, in order to save the places that matter in Washington State.